cyclus/cyclus.github.com/source/module/cycpp.rst

 State variables are automatically are saved and loaded to the database as well a dictating other important interactions with the kernel.

-The preprocessor will generate the desired implementation of key a member fucntions for your agent.
+The preprocessor will generate the desired implementation of key member fucntions for your agent.
 The easiest way to obtain these is through the prime directive.